Skip to main content

 2. Navigate to Settings > Message signatures and select Add public key.

-3. Complete the public key form, which includes:
+3. Complete the public key form:

 • Title (optional): give your key a human readable name.